Vyral/base-template/_posts/2020-01-02-dont-forget-about-these-5-home-repairs.md

 youtube_code: yxkcbp_KhjU
 ---

-{% include youtube.html %}<center>To help maintain your home’s value, be sure to keep up with these five repairs.</center>
+{% include youtube.html %}

+<center>To help maintain your home&rsquo;s value, be sure to keep up with these five repairs.</center>

+&nbsp;

 Here are five home repairs you shouldn’t put off if you want to help maintain the value of your home: